rcrderby/crg-overlays/penalties/README.md

   - Logos automatically resize to fit 100px x 100px containers.
 - Displays rosters for each team that include player numbers, names, assigned penalty codes, and total penalty count for each player.
   - Indicates team captains with a "C" and alternate captains with an "A".
-  - Hides roster names that:
+  - Hides roster names that are marked as:
+    - "Bench Alt Captain"
-    - Are marked as "Not Skating", "Bench Alt Captain", or "Bench Staff".
+    - "Bench Staff".
+    - "Not Skating"
   - Uses each team's custom "whiteboard" background, text, and glow colors if set.
     - Defaults to black backgrounds with white text if not set.
 - Highlights player penalty counts with different color backgrounds at specific thresholds.